devbret/online-opsec/README.md

 #### Private
 To be private (according to the [IAPP](https://iapp.org/about/what-is-privacy/)) means to be, "*...let alone, or [to have] freedom from interference or intrusion.*"

+Online OpSec is relevant to the average person (as written by [Stuart Peck](https://www.tripwire.com/state-of-security/security-data-protection/opsec-everyone-not-just-people-something-hide/)) in terms of privacy as, "*There’s a saying that goes, “If you have nothing to hide, you have nothing to fear.”
+The reality is that everyone has something they want to hide from the general public.*" In other words, it is safe to assume that most people value privacy to some extent, and therefore must maintain is.

 #### Informed
 To be informed (as mentioned on [Merriam-Webster.com](https://www.merriam-webster.com/dictionary/well-informed)) means to be especially, "*...knowledgeable in a particular subject[.]*"

-To be informed is to be aware of properties and their value(s).
+To be informed is to be aware of properties and their value(s); ideally within a single dashboard.

+The essence of remaining informed is the ability to quickly and flexibly scale one's awareness of whatever is of interest.

 ### Adversaries
 There are many different potential threats (to what is valued) faced by the average person, in terms of their/the Online reality.
 And these are also important to understand before diving into threat modeling and countermeasures.